Preview of the future E-Class: Intelligence & safety.

 The Evasive Steering Assist is the ideal complement to the pedestrian detection function of Active Brake Assist.
 When the driver deliberately or instinctively performs an evasive manoeuvre in a dangerous situation, this function can assist by adding precisely calculated steering torque to support the movement of the steering wheel.

-Additionally, the Remote Parking Pilot for the first time allows the vehicle to be moved into and out of parking spaces from outside the vehicle using a smartphone app, allowing the occupants to get into and out of the car easily, even if space is very tight.
+Additionally, the Remote Parking Assist for the first time allows the vehicle to be moved into and out of parking spaces from outside the vehicle using a smartphone app, allowing the occupants to get into and out of the car easily, even if space is very tight.

 Exchanging information with other vehicles.